Maps:

 -

-Exa Marmee Grubb, GIS Specialist at the Maryland-National Capital Park and Planning Commission, assembled the preceding as an ESRI ArcGIS dataset as well as producing the StoryMap about land patents.
+Exa Marmee Grubb, GIS Specialist at the Maryland-National Capital Park and Planning Commission, assembled the preceding findings as an ESRI ArcGIS dataset as well as producing the StoryMap about land patents.

 -

-Mary Hoover, Regional Conservation Partnership Coordinator at ACLT, now serves as keeper of the digital data and created the interactive map.
+Mary Hoover, Regional Conservation Partnership Coordinator at ACLT, now serves as keeper of the digital data and created the interactive trail map.